AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 1. [Guardrails and limitations for workflows](https://experienceleague.adobe.com/en/docs/campaign-web/v8/wf/guardrails){target="_blank"}

 >[!NOTE]
-> Historical logs for workflows executed on ACS instance will not be migrated to AC.
+> Historical logs for workflows executed on ACS instance are not migrated to AC.

 ## Create and manage deliveries

 >[!NOTE]
 > **Mirror page:**
 > Campaign provides the functionality of serving mirror pages for all the migrated or new deliveries sent from Campaign post migration.
-Mirror page will not work for old deliveries that were sent from ACS before migration.
+Mirror page does not work for old deliveries that were sent from ACS before migration.
 >
 > **Tracking data:**
-> Post migration tracking data for RT transactional deliveries won't be captured for RT deliveries initially sent from ACS.
+> Post migration tracking data for RT transactional deliveries are not captured for RT deliveries initially sent from ACS.
 > There is no impact on the URL functionality.
-Redirections will work, and URLs will open.
+Redirections work, and URLs open.
 > There is no impact on batch deliveries sent from MID instances.

 ### Email delivery